Finndersen/adept_ai/README.md

 [See code here.](src/examples/langchain/run.py)

 ### Using with PydanticAI
 The `get_pydantic_ai_tools()` helper function uses PydanticAI's [dynamic function tools](https://ai.pydantic.dev/tools/#tool-prepare) feature, however requires all tool definitions to be built up-front, meaning MCP servers & sessions for all MCP capabilities will need to be initialised even if they are not enabled.
+A custom wrapper is also added to the tools which causes the system prompt to be dynamically updated within an agent run.
 ```py
 from pydantic_ai import Agent